The Simultaneous Assignment Problem: Tractable Cases

-\begin{cor} Let $M\in\Z^{m\times n}$ be a matrix such that $\sum_{i=1}^m|M_{ij}|\leq 2$, and let $a,b\in\Z^m$, $c,d\in\Z^n$.
-Then, the convex hull of the integer solutions of~(\ref{eq:bidirProblem}) is described by~(\ref{lp:bidirProglemHull}). \end{cor} \begin{proof} Without loss of generality, one can assume that there are no full-zero columns.
+\begin{corollary} Let $M\in\Z^{m\times n}$ be a matrix such that $\sum_{i=1}^m|M_{ij}|\leq 2$ for all ${j\in\{1,\dots,n\}}$, and let $a,b\in\Z^m$, $c,d\in\Z^n$.
+Then, the convex hull of the integer solutions of~(\ref{eq:simultan:bidirProblem}) is described by~(\ref{lp:simultan:bidirProglemHull}). \end{corollary} \begin{proof} Without loss of generality, one can assume that $M$ has no full-zero columns.
 The proof is by induction on the number of columns $j$ for which $\sum_{i=1}^m|M_{ij}|=1$.
-If there are no such columns, then the statement follows by Theorem~\ref{thm:bidirPolytope}.
+If there are no such columns, then the statement follows by Theorem~\ref{thm:simultan:bidirPolytope}.
 Let $j$ be the index of a column for which $\sum_{i=1}^m|M_{ij}|=1$.
-Now, we can simply add constraint $d_j\leq x_j\leq c_j$ explicitly to the system --- which is clearly redundant as it already appears in $d\leq x\leq c$.
-This means that $M$ is extended with an $(m+1)^{\text{th}}$ row $q=\chi_i\in\{0,1\}^n$, and hence by induction,~(\ref{lp:bidirProglemHull}) describes the convex hull of the extended problem.
-For the extended model, any constraints in~(\ref{eq:bidirProglemHull:oddCon}) with $U,W\subseteq[m+1]$ for which $m+1\in U\cup W$ is also implied by those generated before $q$ has been added to $M$.
-This completes the proof of the statement. \end{proof}
+Now, one can simply add constraint $d_j\leq x_j\leq c_j$ explicitly to the system --- which is clearly redundant as it already appears in $d\leq x\leq c$.
+This means that $M$ is extended with an $(m+1)^{\text{th}}$ row $q=\chi_j\in\{0,1\}^n$, and hence by induction,~(\ref{lp:simultan:bidirProglemHull}) describes the convex hull of the extended problem.
+For the extended model, any constraints in~(\ref{eq:simultan:bidirProglemHull:oddCon}) with $U,W\subseteq\{1,\dots,m+1\}$ for which $m+1\in U\cup W$ is also implied by those generated before $q$ has been added to $M$.
+This completes the proof of the statement.